telerik/fiddler-everywhere-docs/compose-api-requests/api-requests-collections.md

 slug: composer-collections-get-started
 publish: true
 position: 20
-previous_url: /get-started/composer-collections, /get-started/api/composer-collections, /api/composer-collections
+previous_url: /get-started/composer-collections, /get-started/api/composer-collections, /api/composer-collections, /user-guide/requests-list
 ---

 # Grouping API Requests in Collections

-The Fiddler Everywhere client provides options for saving and organizing multiple requests, composed by the API Composer, through its [**Requests**]({%slug saved-requests-tab%}) list.
-The **Requests** section enables you to arrange multiple requests or request folders in collections that can be promptly reloaded and executed.
+The Fiddler Everywhere client provides options for saving and organizing multiple requests, composed by the API Composer, through its **Requests** list.
+The section enables you to arrange multiple requests or request folders in collections that can be promptly reloaded and executed.
 The **Requests** section is part of a collapsible panel that you can hide/show to optimize your working space.

 ![Requests lists](../images/requests/requests-list-all.png)